-Cameron Coy, Chief Financial Officer JD, University of California, Hasting College of the Law,
+Cameron Coy, Chief Financial Officer

-JD, University of California, Hasting College of the Law, San Francisco, CA 1986
+J.D., University of California, Hasting College of the Law, San Francisco

-BS, Business Accounting, cum laude, California State Polytech University, Pomona, CA, 1980
+B.S., Business Accounting, cum laude, California State Polytech University

 Cameron was a member of the group from 1975 to 1980.
 He is a licensed attorney (inactive) and Certified Public Accountant (inactive) in the state of California.
 He is graduated California State Polytechnic University, Pomona with a BS in Accounting in 1980, worked for Coopers & Lybrand in Newport Beach as an auditor from 1980 to 1983, and became a Certified Public Accountant in California in 1982.
 Cameron attended Hastings College of Law, graduating in 1986 with a Juris Doctor and admitted to the California State Bar in 1986.
 Cameron practiced law for over 25 years, specializing in civil trial work.
 Cameron has been a member of The Young Americans' Board of Directors since 1992, and now serves full-time as the company's Chief Financial Officer.